bosunolaide/job_me/README.md

 11. Do not attempt to merge branches yourself, as pull requests would be reviewed before merging would be done.

 ## Deployment
-The deployed web app can be accessed through [Job_Me](https://bosunolaide.pythonanywhere.com/)
+The deployed web app can be accessed on Python Anywhere through [Job_Me](https://bosunolaide.pythonanywhere.com/)